NatWeiss/RapidGame/README.md

  5. Copy your game template to the `templates/<engine>` directory of RapidGame.
 On Mac / Linux this is `/usr/local/lib/node_modules/rapidgame`.
 You can use the `npm prefix -g` command to determine where Node modules are installed on your system.
 If you're on Mac OS X, the template is for Unity and it's called "Zombie Matrix" then the final directory would be `/usr/local/lib/node_modules/rapidgame/templates/unity/Zombie Matrix/`.

  6. Your template is now ready for testing.
-Try it out like this: `rapidgame -e unity -t "Zombie Matrix" MyNewGame`.
+Try it out like this: `rapidgame create <engine> MyNewGame com.mycompany.mynewgame -t "Zombie Matrix" `.

 Project Status